schiyoda/wds-tools/README.md

 Change config files.

 ### Export documents
-Export all documents in a collection to local 'docs' direcoty as JSON files
+Export all documents in a collection to local 'docs' direcoty as JSON file

     $ node exportDocs

 ### Import documents